Top 10 Water Rides List

 Anaheim, California, U.S.A

 Located in the Disneyland Resort in Anaheim CA, Grizzly River Run is the West Coast Equivelant of Kali River Rapids.
 And like Kali River Rapids, Grizzly River Run is a very excellent rapids ride.
 It too, has some nice rapids, a good atmosphere, and a fun drop.
 But there are few minor things that made me give Grizzly River Run the edge.
 First of all, Grizzly River Run has 2 drops, and not just one.
 And not only does Grizzly River Run have Kali River Rapid's drop in the middle of the ride, but it also has a bigger drop at the end of the ride.
 This drop is a lot bigger than Kali's drop.
 Hell, the final drop on Grizzly River Run is about the same size as some of the smaller log flumes out there.
-And to add to that, there are simply more oppertunitys to get wet on Grizzly River Run as the lifthill gets you wet if you sit in the right spot, and of course, there's the geyser.
+And to add to that, there are simply more oppertunities to get wet on Grizzly River Run as the lifthill gets you wet if you sit in the right spot, and of course, there's the geyser.
 So yeah.
 Grizzly River Run.
 It's more fun than going white water rafting with a Grizzly Bear.

 #4.